-The Tatra Mountains are a popular destination all year round, offering skiing in winter and hiking and climbing in summer; while throughout the country numerous mineral springs and natural spas cater for health-conscious tourists looking to relax and be pampered.
+The Tatra Mountains are a popular destination year round, offering skiing in winter and hiking and climbing in summer.
+The country also boasts a number of mineral springs and natural spas that cater for health-conscious tourists looking to relax and unwind.

-Scattered among the hills and valleys of the lowlands are numerous fortified castles, relics from the Middle Ages that were built near to almost every hamlet and major road for protection from invaders.
-Also among the country's greatest architectural treasures are the ancient wooden churches in northeast Slovakia still functioning as religious buildings today, unique in their construction in that they are built without nails,.
+Scattered among the hills and valleys of the lowlands are numerous fortified castles, relics from the Middle Ages that were built near hamlets and major roads for protection from invaders.
+Also among the country's greatest architectural treasures are the ancient wooden churches in northeast Slovakia.
+Still functioning as religious buildings today, these are unique in their construction in that they were built without nails.

-Nowadays, the beautiful scenery, ski resorts, historic towns, and easy access from the rest of Europe means that more and more travellers are starting to add Slovakia to their list of top European holiday destinations.
+Nowadays, the beautiful scenery, ski resorts, historic towns, and easy access from the rest of Europe mean that more and more travellers are starting to wake up to Slovakia's various and well-priced delights.